vjlab/resources/content/mrbayes_quickstart.md

 The additional `set autoclose=yes` line prevents the program from prompting during the run.
 In interactive mode, `mrbayes` will ask to confirm whether or not to continue with the run very 20,000 generations; the `autoclose` flag switches off that behaviour.

-Run the batch mode file with nohup, using:
+Run the batch mode file with `nohup`:

 ```
 nohup mb run.txt &> log.out&